 Although the relationship with diet and skin can be controversial, there are certain foods that can dry out the skin: coffee, alcohol and salt.
 “Salt and water try to live in balance in our bodies,” says Garshick.
 “If you consume too much salt and don’t drink enough water, your body tries to take water from your skin, which leads to dry and dehydrated skin.”
 And both caffeine and alcohol are diuretics, which mean they can increase the frequency of urination and eliminate too much water if consumed in excess.

-And while you may assume that you need to drink water to add hydration back to dry skin, there’s a lack of research on how much drinking water really affects the outer layers of the skin.
+And while you may assume that you need to drink water to add hydration back to dry skin, there is a lack of research on how much drinking water really affects the outer layers of the skin.

-In fact, experts have found that this principle doesn’t really apply to thirsty skin — once you’re hydrated enough with the recommended water intake a day, eight 8-ounce glasses of water, more may not have any effect on your skin.
+In fact, experts have found that this principle does not really apply to thirsty skin — once you are hydrated enough with the recommended water intake a day, eight 8-ounce glasses of water, more may not have any effect on your skin.